THE MORROE BERGER – EDWARD BERGER - BENNY CARTER JAZZ RESEARCH FUND

 The Institute of Jazz Studies’ (IJS) Berger –Carter – Berger Research Fellowship provides awards of up to $1,000 for travel and accommodation in conjunction with research conducted at the IJS.
 The research funds are designed to foster, promote, and support research by scholars using IJS collections.
 To date, over 80 awards have been given to scholars and students worldwide working in a variety of disciplines, including jazz history, musicology, history, African American studies, gender studies, etc.

-This endowment was established in 1987 with a gift by composer/arranger/multi-instrumentalist Benny Carter (1907-2003) in memory of Morroe Berger.
-Berger, a close friend and Carter’s biographer, was a professor of sociology at Princeton University until his death in 1981.
+The endowment was established in 1987 with a gift by composer/arranger/multi-instrumentalist Benny Carter (1907-2003) in memory of Morroe Berger (1917-1981), a close friend and Carter’s biographer.
+Berger was a professor of sociology at Princeton University until his death in 1981.
 Carter’s initial gift was matched by the Berger family, who asked that Carter’s name be added to the Fund’s title.
-Carter, his wife Hilma, and other donors have regularly added to the endowment over the years.
-To date, over 125 awards have been given to scholars and students worldwide working in a variety of disciplines, including jazz history, musicology, bibliography and discography.
-For information on past Berger Carter Fellows please follow this link.
+Carter, his wife Hilma, the Berger family, and other donors have regularly added to the endowment over the years.
+In 2017 this named fellowship was expanded to honor Ed Berger (1949-2017), Carter’s road manager and longtime IJS associate director.

 A committee will review applications based on their quality and completeness, the extent to which IJS holdings support the proposed research, how the stipend will support the applicant’s project, and the applicant’s research plan.
 Awards are made to individuals.
 Institutions are ineligible to apply.
 The stipend does not support research at other repositories or provide general tuition support.
 Application to the research stipend program is open to U.S. citizens and citizens of foreign countries.
 Certain U.S. Government requirements will apply to non-U.S. citizens.